AsmanyAkter/hof-university-rag-chatbot/README.md

 > The Re-Ranking pipeline achieved the highest overall score of **0.883** with the lowest hallucination rate of **0.092**, making it the best-performing variant and the basis for the memory-aware pipeline.

-## Evaluation Results (`evaluation_results/`)

-This folder contains the output of running each pipeline variant against the `test_cases_100.csv` test set across all model configurations.
-Each result file covers a different combination of embedding model and generation model, producing metrics such as Entity-F1, Token-F1, Semantic Similarity, Faithfulness, Hallucination Rate, Key Info Coverage, Completeness, and Latency.

-## Result Analysis

-Each variant has a dedicated result analysis notebook (e.g., `1. result_analysis_baseline.ipynb`) that loads the evaluation results and produces detailed performance comparisons across model configurations.
-The `results_analysis/` folder stores the generated outputs from these notebooks, including heatmaps and summary tables that visualize performance across all configurations.

 ---